-During the year, the Group incurred withholding income tax of RMB920,000 (2018: RMB2,612,000).
-No deferred income tax has been provided for PRC dividend withholding tax as at 31 December 2019.
+During the year, the Group incurred withholding income tax of nil (2019: RMB920,000).
+No deferred income tax has been provided for PRC dividend withholding tax as at 31 December 2020.

 (d) Overseas income tax

 The Company is incorporated in the Cayman Islands as an exempted company with limited liability under the Companies Law (2013 Revision) of Cayman Islands and accordingly, is exempted from Cayman Islands income tax.
 Subsidiaries of the Company in the BVI are incorporated under the International Business Companies Act of the BVI and, accordingly, are exempted from income tax in the BVI.